harryhanYuhao/guide_for_self_studying_programming/src/let_there_be_linux/linux_on_command_line.md

 You can navigate a gnome or KED Linux system with only GUI (Graphical User Interface), explore, configure, execute all tasks by clicking the buttons.

+GUI is not the only method of controlling the computer.
-Contrary to Graphical user interface is the command line interface (CLI), that is, to control the computer by typing commands in the termial.
+Contrary to it is the command line interface (CLI), that is, to control the computer by typing commands in the termial.

 CLI has unique advantages:

 1. CLI can boost you productivity.
 1. CLI can help you automate tasks.
-1. Some workflow may only work with CLI, such connecting to a remote server.
+1. Some workflow may only work with CLI, such as connecting to a remote server.
 1. Many utilities tools were developped with CLI in mind, which may be more convenient to use than their GUI counterparts.
 Examples are `make`, `gcc`, `git`, `find`, `grep`, `tmux`, etc.

-For most modern computers the command line is only accessible via a shell which runs in a virtual terminal.
+For most modern computers the command line is only accessible via a shell which usually runs in a virtual terminal.
 The virual terminal[^terminal history] is usually called the terminal emulater, or just 'the terminal', which process the input and the output, and is usually opened in a window.

 A shell, in contrary, is command interpreter that executes the commands a user types into the terminal.